playframework/playframework/documentation/manual/tutorial/HelloWorldTutorial.md

 1. Unzip and run the example following the steps in the `README.md` file.

 > **Note**: When you run the tutorial application, it displays web pages with the same content and instructions contained here in the documentation.
-The tutorial includes a deliberate mistake and having the documenation and application pages open in different tabs or browsers allows you to consult the documentation for the fix when you encounter the error.
+The tutorial includes a deliberate mistake and having the documentation and application pages open in different tabs or browsers allows you to consult the documentation for the fix when you encounter the error.

 ## Introduction to Play